There are two audio systems that are widely used by classical

 We

-have received a number of queries from visitors who have had difficulty
+have received a number of queries from visitors who have had difficulty playing

-playing MP3 streams on either Real
+MP3 streams on either Real

 Player or Windows Media Player.
+In our experience,

-play properly (or in some cases at all) with these players.
-Download
+at all) with these players.
+Download and use WINAMP

-5.09 (or later) to play MP3 streams.
+Version 5.09 (or later) to play MP3 streams.

 Real

-Player has a tendency to "hijack" file associations
+Player has a tendency to "hijack" file associations from other

-from other programs.
-If after downloading WINAMP,
+programs.
+If after downloading WINAMP, an MP3

-Real Player generates, paste it into the
+generates, paste it into the "Location" box in WINAMP

-click on the "Play" button in WINAMP.
+and click on the "Play" button in WINAMP.

 To download Real

-Player (we
+Player (we now recommend

-now recommend Version 10)
+Version 10)

 software, go here.
-To download
+To download Windows

-Media Player
+Media Player (Version

-(Version 10) software, go here.
+10) software, go here.

 To download Quicktime

-Player software,
+Player software, go

-to download Winamp
+here.
+And to download Winamp

 (Version 5.09 or the latest version)